IshmamR/promethewz-rematrix/README.md

 ### TypeScript

-`@promethewz/rematrix` is written in TypeScript with complete definitions. :)
+`@promethewz/rematrix` is written in TypeScript with complete definitions :)

 ## ⌨️ Development